 Step 1: Optimise the Site Structure Of Your Shopify Store

 User-friendliness is essential.
 Shoppers should easily and quickly be able to find what they are looking for.
-This results in them staying on your page longer, looking at more pages and this could increase your ranking on the search engines.
+This results in them staying on your page longer, and looking at more pages and this could increase your ranking on the search engines.

 Is there a way to make your site easier to move around?

 Yes.
 Keep it simple.
 Eliminate excessive categories and subcategories.